SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Moments later, Fluttershy spoke up, "If we're doing that, maybe we should cut the sleeves to be short, so they don't get the way of her holding you…" Fluttershy trailed off at the end, face blushing slightly as her eyes darted to Rainbow then back to Pinkie.

-"Those are great idea, let's do them," Pinkie said with a smile.
+"Those are great ideas, let's do them," Pinkie said with a smile.

 Pinkie opened the pouch she had given Fluttershy earlier, looking for blue and purple thread for the stitching.
-Moments later she pulled out both and set them next to the ponnequin.
+Moments later, she pulled out both and set them next to the ponnequin.

 Fluttershy finished eating and stood up.
 "Those pancakes were delicious, thank you."